2025-ilaria/project-/methodology.md

 # <strong>Methodology<strong>

 ---
-This project focuses on the Teatro Massimo Vittorio Emanuele in Palermo, with the main goal of enriching the cultural heritage data available in the ArCo knowledge graph.
-The methodology combines the structured information already provided by ArCo with the generative capabilities of Large Language Models (LLMs), such as ChatGPT and Gemini.
+In this section, we present the methodology employed in the study of the Teatro Massimo di Palermo, including a **step-by-step description of the process** as well as **explanations of the tools used**.

 ## Step-by-step process: